Krzysztof Kononowicz

-Krzysztof Kononowicz (21 January 1963 – 6 March 2025) was a Polish political and local government activist, local activist and vlogger.
+Krzysztof Kononowicz also known as Konon, El Defecatore, Potężny Warmianin (the Mighty Warmian), Mleczny Człowiek (the Milky Man), Kandydat na Kandydata (Candidate-to-be), Knur (Hog), Niżarłak (Non-glutton), Ostatni Chuj Polski (the Last Prick of Poland), Mitoman Boży (Mythomaniac of God), Brązowy Smok (the Brown Dragon), Kakaowy Raptor (the Cocoa Raptor), Fekalne Yeti (the Fecal Yeti) (21 January 1963 – 6 March 2025) was a Polish political and local government activist, local activist and vlogger.

 In 2006, he ran for the office of mayor of Białystok and for the Białystok city council.
 He became widely popular after the publication of his speech in the election studio of TV Jard on YouTube.
 Some foreign websites and media have reported about him as an internet meme.

 Biography

 Kononowicz came from a family with roots in the Kresy Wschodnie.
 He was born in Kętrzyn as the son of Bronisław (8 May 1908 or 1918 – 5 October 2004) and Leonarda (née Bykowicz; 6 November 1930 – 1 September 2012).
 He had two brothers: Bogumił (1959 or 1960 – 21 January 2013) and Marian (born and died around 1962).

 His father was a prisoner in the Gulag between 1949 and 1954.
 He married and lived with his wife in the town of Strzelce (where he was born) in the Belarusian SSR.
 The Kononowicz family came to Poland in 1958 during the Repatriation of Poles.
 They settled in Masuria, in the village of Wilkowo.
 In 1975, they moved to Białystok.

 In Białystok, Kononowicz completed primary school and vocational school as a driver-mechanic.
 He then did his compulsory military service, and later took care of his parents' household.
-In 1990, he joined the "Solidarity" trade union in Białystok, but in 2002 he resigned from membership in the union.
+In 1980, he joined the "Solidarity" trade union in Białystok, but in 2002 he resigned from membership in the union.

 Since 1994, he was unemployed.
 Previously, he had worked as a driver at Trans Mlecz, cleaned at the Białystok City Office, and was also employed as a bus driver at the now-defunct MPK Białystok.
 He wanted to run for the position of mayor of Białystok in the 2002 local elections, but he registered too late for the candidates' registration.
 He also sought to become the head of the police in Białystok.